juanpaez22/ChampsDB/README.md

 # TeamA6: ChampionsDB 2019-2020

-## To build and run from scratch:
+## To build and run the web server on your local machine:
-First, install all dependencies listed in requirements.txt using pip.
-Next, provide the connection credentials for a running MongoDB database server populated with the model data in an environment variable named DB_CONNECTION_STRING.
-Optionally, you can initialize the database yourself the database with data from the API-Football API using the db_init.py script (populates with three players, 4 teams, and 3 matches for now).
-You can then populate the database with data from the other 2 API's using the append_data_db.py script, which uses the Twitter API and the Fifa Ultimate Team API to get more information about players.
-Finally, launch the application locally (or deploy to a cloud host) in app.py with the Flask framework (e.g. python app.py or flask run).
+1. Clone this repository
+2. Install dependencies with "pip install -r requirements.txt"
+3. Export the environment variable DB_CONNECTION_STRING with the connection string for the ChampionsDB database.
+We host ours on Google Cloud Platform, but if you would like to test it out with your own (local or remote), you can use the scripts in /scripts/--.py to populate the database to different extents (this requires that you store your API keys in /scripts/config.py-- be mindful of quota limits).
+Make sure your database's fields match the fields for players, matches, teams, and events listed in app.py.
+4. Run the web application with "flask run" or "python app.py", which will host the web application on localhost.

 ## Team Information
 Team Member | UT EID | GitHub